The National Institute for Clinical Excellence (NICE) appraises QbTest

 1-minute summary: The National Institute for Clinical Excellence (NICE) publishes its Medtech innovation briefing [MIB318] for QbTest.
 The report highlights a number of positive findings, namely that QbTest saves clinician time and NHS money when used as part of ADHD assessments – with no loss of accuracy.
-Read the full report here.
+Read the full NICE report.

 Today marks real progress in the recognition of the value of objective measures for ADHD (QbTest) as part of the comprehensive assessment of ADHD alongside other clinical measures.
 In its report, titled: QbTest for the assessment of attention deficit hyperactivity disorder (ADHD), independent ADHD experts appraise QbTest and evaluate evidence from key pieces of research.